bluefireteam/mini_sprite/packages/mini_sprite/README.md

 Add mini sprite to your project pubspec:

 ```
-mini_sprite: <last_version>
+dart pub add mini_sprite
 ```

 ## MiniSprite

-`MiniSprite` holds the information for a single sprite, it can be generated in runtime or be loaded from its raw format:
+`MiniSprite` holds the information for a single sprite, it can be generated at runtime or be loaded from its raw format:

 ### Generating at runtime